imjustinzero/UAIU-LIVE/replit.md

 ## Recent Changes (November 25, 2025)

 ### Latest Updates
-- **Affiliate/Referral System**: Complete referral program with unique codes and automatic rewards
+- **Affiliate/Referral System**: Production-ready referral program with unique codes and automatic rewards
   - Each user gets a unique 8-character affiliate code upon signup
   - Users can share their code via Profile page with one-click copy
   - New users can enter a referral code during signup (optional field)